Nikon D5500 vs Sony A7 III

 Of the two cameras under consideration, the Nikon D5500 features an APS-C sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 131 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Even though the A7 III has a larger sensor, both cameras offer the same resolution of 24 megapixels.
 This implies that the A7 III has a lower pixel density and larger individual pixels (with a pixel pitch of 5.94μm versus 3.91μm for the D5500), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the A7 III is much more recent (by 3 years and 1 month) than the D5500, and its sensor will have benefitted from technological advances during this time.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the D5500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.